open-contracting/infrastructure/docs/cost/ids/sustainability.md

 Publish a summary of the material tests:

-1. For each material test, add a code from the [constructionMaterial](../../reference/codelists.md#constructionmaterial) codelist to the`.social.healthAndSafety.materialTests.tests` array.
+1. For each material test, add a code from the open[constructionMaterial](../../reference/codelists.md#constructionmaterial) codelist to the`.social.healthAndSafety.materialTests.tests` array.

-2. Add any further explanation of the tests to `.social.healthAndSafety.materialTests.description` including the international or national standards the tests conform to.
+2. Add any further explanation of the tests to `.social.healthAndSafety.materialTests.description`, including the international or national standards that the tests conform to.

-Publish test results: For each test result, [Add a project document](../common.md#add-a-project-document) and set `.documentType` to 'materialTestResults'.
+Publish test results: For each test result, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'materialTestResults'.
 ```json
 {
   "social": {